ClaireRoberts1403/LostInTheDark/README.md

 - All code run through a formatter. https://htmlformatter.com/
 - Code ran through doiuse..?
 Found less than 1% compatability issues with other browsers. http://doiuse.herokuapp.com/
 - Code ran through html mark up validator https://validator.w3.org/.
 It highlighted a issue with a button being use with a link.
 This was fix by styling the link as a button.
+- Testing through mobiReady https://ready.mobi/ highlight a lack of favicon and issues with CSS not rendering the background image.

 ## Deployment